juniorsundarCasual/TGT/vault/volume-5.chapter-364.md

 ____

 "She had a heavy fever last night," the mother reported with a perturbed expression.
-"I tried applying a cold-soaked cloth to bring it down, and succeeded.
+"I tried applying a cold-soaked cloth to bring it down and succeeded.
 But it was touch and go.
 Rind was shivering fitfully."

 "The reaction is expected," Jean assured the mother while placing her hand on the girl's forehead.
 "I have a few more medicines for her-"